Haniefa14/cisco-networking-course/README.md

 -	⚙️ DNS, DHCP, and ARP operations
 -	🔄 Transport layer protocols

-This repository serves as a reference for building and configuring small Cisco networks and is a foundation for Cybersecurity and DevNet specializations.
+This repository serves as a reference for building and configuring small Cisco networks and is a foundation for Cybersecurity and DevNet specialisations.